nautobot/nautobot-app-firewall-models/docs/example.md

-# Example
+# Examples

-This example is using the same data that is used in unittesting of the plugin.
+These examples are based on the same data used in unittesting of the plugin.
 To load the data for testing in a development environment use the `invoke testdata` command.

 If you are not using the local development environment you are still in luck.
 The invoke command is actually wrapping `nautobot-server create_test_firewall_data`.
 This management command is available to any environment that has this plugin installed and listed in `PLUGINS` in the `nautobot_config.py`.

-## API
+## Using API

 All firewall models are built with the use of both the REST API and GraphQL API available to the end user.